ekuznetski/react-shadcn-boilerplate/README.md

-# React + TypeScript + Vite
+# React Shadcn Boilerplate

+This is a boilerplate project for React applications using Shadcn UI components and various modern development tools.

+## Features

+- React 18
+- TypeScript
+- Vite
+- Tailwind CSS
+- Shadcn UI components
+- ESLint
+- Prettier
+- Husky
+- Lint-staged

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with Tailwind and Shadcn.

 Currently, two official plugins are available: